 Under the percentage of taxable income method, the bad debt deduction equals 8% of taxable income determined without regard to that deduction and with certain adjustments.
 The availability of the percentage of taxable income method has permitted a qualifying savings institution to be taxed at a lower maximum effective marginal federal income tax rate than that applicable to corporations in general.
-This resulted generally in a maximum effective marginal federal income tax rate the percentage of taxable income method, in the absence of other factors affecting taxable income, of 32.2% exclusive of any minimum tax or environmental tax (as compared to 3% for corporations generally).
+This resulted generally in a maximum effective marginal federal income tax rate the percentage of taxable income method, in the absence of other factors affecting taxable income, of 32.2% exclusive of any minimum tax or environmental tax (as compared to 35% for corporations generally).
 Any savings institution at least 60% of whose assets are qualifying assets, as described in Section 7701(a)(19)(c) of the Code, generally will be eligible for the full deduction of 8% of taxable income, subject to certain limitations on the amount of the bad debt deduction that a savings association may claim with respect to additions to its reserve for bad debts under the percentage of income method.
 As of December 31, 1995, approximately 71% of the Bank's assets were "qualifying assets" described in Section 7701(a)(19)(C) of the Code.

-Legislation adopted by the U.S. Congress in August 1996 (i) repeals the provision of the Code which authorizes use of the percentage of taxable income method by qualifying savings institutions to determine deductions for bad debts, effective for taxable years beginning after 1995, and (ii) requires that a savings institution recapture for tax purposes (i.e. take into income) over a six-year period its applicable excess reserves, which for a thrift institution such as the Bank which becomes a "large bank," as defined in Section 585(c)(2) of the Code, generally is the excess of the balance of its bad debt reserves as of the close of its last taxable year beginning before January 1, 1996 over the balance of such reserves as of the close of its last taxable year beginning before any tax year that begins after December 31, 1995 and before January 1, 1998 (thus a maximum of two years) in which a savings institution originates an amount of such loans made by a savings institution during its six most recent taxable years beginning before January 1, 1996.
+Legislation adopted by the U.S. Congress in August 1996 (i) repeals the provision of the Code which authorizes use of the percentage of taxable income method by qualifying savings institutions to determine deductions for bad debts, effective for taxable years beginning after 1995, and (ii) requires that a savings institution recapture for tax purposes (i.e. take into income) over a six-year period its applicable excess reserves, which for a thrift institution such as the Bank which becomes a "large bank," as defined in Section 585(c)(2) of the Code, generally is the excess of the balance of its bad debt reserves as of the close of its last taxable year beginning before January 1, 1996 over the balance of such reserves as of the close of its last taxable year beginning before January 1, 1988, which recapture would be suspended for any tax year that begins after December 31, 1995 and before January 1, 1998 (thus a maximum of two years) in which a savings institution originates an amount of residential loans which is not less than the average of the principal amount of such loans made by a savings institution during its six most recent taxable years beginning before January 1, 1996.
 In part because the Bank has provided for deferred taxes with respect to the excess of its bad debt reserves as of December 31, 1995 over the balance of such reserves as of December 31, 1987, the Company does not believe that these provisions will have a material adverse effect on the Company's financial condition or operations.